 Windows 7 / Vista / XP

-- Close any open web browsers
+- Close all web browsers

-- Type the following and press Enter:
+- Type the following command:

 ipconfig /flushdns

-macOS (Terminal Required)
+macOS

 Applications > Utilities > Terminal